Skip to Content

 Code generation via OpenAPI mixins

-Vovk.ts is able to mix the existing Vovk.ts app with modules generated from one or more OpenAPI specifications.
-This allows to easily integrate third-party APIs into your application, or to generate client libraries for your own APIs.
-The feature doesn’t require Next.js to be installed and can be used to generate code as a standalone CLI tool.
-This page will cover configuration file options related to code generation, but generate command doesn’t require config file to be present.
+Vovk.ts is able to mix the existing Vovk.ts client with modules generated from one or more OpenAPI specifications.
+This allows to easily integrate third-party APIs into Next.js/Vovk.ts application, or to be used as a standalone Codegen tool as it doesn’t require Next.js to be installed.
+This page will cover configuration file options related to code generation, but it’s good to know that generate command doesn’t require config file to be present.

 Note